 The Ancient World Mapping Center (AWMC) is an interdisciplinary research center at the University of North Carolina at Chapel Hill that promotes cartography, historical geography, and geographic information science as essential disciplines within the field of ancient studies.
 This data set describes all of the AWMC's digital resources that are aligned with Pleiades URIs and available through the AWMC API.

-Interactive maps and sources of Late Antique and Early Medieval Europe.
+Interactive maps and sources of Ancient Greece and Rome

 An archive of European imagery.

 |Pelagios Annotations from Online Coins of the Roman Empire||

 Pleiades annotations for numismatic concepts defined by Nomisma.org

 A community driven map of places, findspots, buildings, and sites of historical events from antiquity.

 Places on the road network of the Tabula Peutingeriana, including a recreation of the missing western part.

 The Ure Museum of Greek Archaeology is an integral part of the Classics Department, in the School of Humanities, at the University of Reading.
 School pupils, university students, scholars, and the general community engage with ancient Greek and Egyptian civilisations through their study of its collection of pots and other artefacts documenting myth, life, and much else about ancient world.